 A mirror facing the bed directly depletes your personal energy when you need it the most: at nighttime when your body is doing most of its repair work.
 A mirror facing your bed is also said to bring the energy of a third party into your intimate relationship.

-This doesn't mean you should avoid... mirrors in the bedroom altogether; as long as it is not reflecting the bed and isn't so large that it overwhelms the rest of the room, it should be OK.
+Big mirrors are not recommended in the bedroom since they bring the energy of the feng shui element of water, which can attract or create the energy of sorrow.
+However, this does not mean you should avoid mirrors in the bedroom altogether.
+As long as it is not reflecting the bed and isn't so large that it overwhelms the rest of the room, a mirror should not be a problem.

 It’s also best to avoid placing your bed under a beam or soffit.
 This can push energy downwards and create problems over time, especially in the area of the body that is directly under the beam.

 The best way to solve this is to move your bed.
 If this isn’t possible, you can use lighting or drapery to soften and lift the energy above you.
 You can also paint the beam the same color as the ceiling so it blends in, to lessen its effects.